 Any non-conforming use may be extended throughout any parts of a building which were manifestly arranged or designed for such use at the time of adoption or amendment of this Ordinance, but no such use shall be extended to occupy any land outside such building.

-If no structural alterations are made, any non-conforming use of a structure, or structure and premises, may be changed to another non-conforming use provided that approval is secured from the Planning Commission and that the proposed use is equally appropriate or more appropriate to the district than the existing nonconforming use.
+If no structural alterations are made, any non-conforming use of a structure, or structure and premises, may be changed to another non-conforming use provided that approval is secured from the Planning Commission and that the proposed use is equally appropriate or more appropriate to the district than the existing non-conforming use.
 Whenever a non-conforming use has been changed to a conforming use, or to a use permitted in a district of greater restriction, it shall not thereafter be changed back to a non-conforming use.

 When a non-conforming use of a structure, or structure and premises in combination, is abandoned, the structure, or structure and premises in combination, shall not thereafter be used except in conformity with the regulations of the district in which it is located.